Loveable Lemons

 • Broth Options: Use chicken broth or vegetable stock - Any low FODMAP stock or broth will work.

-Minestrone Soup With Italian Sausage Soup: Cook one pound of Low FODMAP Italian sausage before saluting the carrots, celery, and leeks.
+Minestrone Soup With Italian Sausage Soup: Cook one pound of low-FODMAP Italian sausage before sautéing the carrots, celery, and leeks.
 For a lower-fat option, use Italian turkey sausage.

 Slow Cooker Minestrone Soup: In a large 6-Quart crock pot, add the chopped veg, broth, tomato paste, spice mix, and tomatoes.
-When there are thirty minutes left to cook, add the chickpeas, kale, and pasta.
+With 30 minutes remaining, add the chickpeas, kale, and pasta.
 Cook on low until the pasta is fork-tender.
 Drizzle in the garlic oil and lemon juice before serving.

 Storing Leftovers